 The American capital has a sizable gay and lesbian community.
-It hangs out around the DUPONT CIRCLE area, home to various gay and gay-friendly bars, clubs, and restaurants.
+It traditionally hangs out around the Dupont Circle area, home to gay and gay-friendly bars, clubs, and restaurants.
 You'll find that a large number of the people you meet is not originally from the city.
-In most cases it was their careers that brought them to Washington, and you'll see mostly young professionals at the most sophisticated bars and restaurants.
-Pretty much anywhere you go you'll see well-dressed crowds, more restrained and less edgy than at similar places in New York or Los Angeles.
-But don't think than means "boring," as the city has quite a number of attractive venues, in both style and ambience.
-Look for them for a night of cocktails or on the dancefloor, and you'll have a night out as enjoyable as in any other major American city.
+In most cases it was their careers that brought them to DC, and you'll see mostly young professionals at the most sophisticated bars and restaurants.
+Pretty much anywhere you go you'll find well-dressed crowds, more restrained and less edgy than at similar places in New York or Los Angeles.
+But don't think that means "boring," as the city has quite a number of attractive venues, in both style and atmosphere.
+Look for locals and outsiders at a cocktail bar or on a dance floor, and you'll have a night out as fun and enjoyable as in any other major American city.

 It's huge, it's cruisy, and the destination for those who worship leather.
 Special events include pool tournaments and shirtless happy hour.

 Free drinks for shirtless men, karaoke, underwear dance parties and other events keep regulars coming back to this bar.
 It includes a dance floor where a variety of music from the 80s to today can be heard.